 Hackers run their nefarious operations like most businesses.
 They want efficiency and to realize a healthy return on their investment.
 The reality is they don’t have to work as hard on user accounts that are easy to compromise.
 If you have MFA, you make it exponentially harder for the bad guys to break into your employees’ accounts.
 There are plenty of other fish that are easier for them to catch.

-#2 – Update your passwords using this intuitive methodology
+#2 – Create passwords using this intuitive methodology and use a password manager

 The old thinking about creating strong passwords was that they had to be complex and changed at certain time intervals.
 That is certainly better than the still dangerously popular “password123” though security experts know complex rules can be counterproductive.
 People write down these complex passwords on sticky notes attached to their devices or desktops which is worse than a simpler password.